 - What are your meals like on keto vs. non-keto?
 Are you eating less volume and less frequently?

 - What are your snacks like?
-Are you eating fewer snacks due to blood sugar spikes and crashes?
+Are you eating fewer snacks due to fewer blood sugar spikes and crashes?

-Part 2: Go Deeper into Qualitative Returns
+Part 2: Go Deeper Into Quantifiable Returns

 Dr. Anthony Gustin is a board-certified sports chiropractor, functional medicine practitioner, entrepreneur, podcast host, and founder of Perfect Keto.

-Over the last few years, he has treated thousands of patients with movement rehab, internal diagnostics, and natural interventions, including NFL, MLB and NBA champions.
 After growing his sports rehab and functional medicine clinics to six locations in San Francisco, he shifted his mission to help as many people as possible achieve optimal health and well-being.